togakangaroo/togakangaroo.github.io/_posts/2019-11-15-tdd-with-no-more-tears.md

   <p>Then</p>
 </figure>

-This was a good idea and jived well with the hypothesis that when tests are properly arranged thusly they can be read and maybe even written not only by developers but even business people!
+This was a good idea and jived well with the hypothesis that when tests are properly arranged they can be read and maybe even written not only by developers but even business people!

 This is a pleasant and laud-worthy dream that I've never seen anyone actually do successfully but you know...